Reference Page

 Current FDA communications make clear that non-FDA-approved GLP-1 products and misleading compounded-product marketing create a different problem from the approved semaglutide-label discussion.
 That distinction matters because public reports about compounded products, salts, counterfeits, or dosing errors should not be automatically folded into claims about the approved brand-name drugs.

-For a serious site, that means pages about approved semaglutide products need to stay anchored to the approved labels, while any page about compounded or non-approved products should be explicit about that difference.
+Pages about approved semaglutide products should stay anchored to the approved labels, while any page about compounded or non-approved products should be explicit about that difference.

 When To Seek Medical Care

-• Use this page to understand what is changing, not to delay care for a current medical problem.
+• This page is for background and reference, not for delaying care for a current medical problem.

 • If the issue is acute vision loss, severe abdominal pain, dehydration, vomiting, or a possible allergic reaction, use the specific medical page and seek care promptly.